Freight Shipping from Raleigh to Phoenix

 How much does it cost to ship freight from Raleigh to Phoenix?

-Full truckload (FTL) rates from Raleigh, NC to Phoenix, AZ currently range from $5,308-$6,543 for a standard dry van load over the 2,469-mile route.
+Full truckload (FTL) rates from Raleigh, NC to Phoenix, AZ currently range $5,308-$6,543 (roughly $2.18-$2.67 per mile over 2,469 miles).
 LTL shipments typically cost $1,558-$2,499 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Raleigh to Phoenix?